SolemmaLLC/ClimateStudioDocs/docs/learningClimateStudio.rst

 Learning ClimateStudio
 ================================================
-Watching the short video tuotirals on the `Solemma web site`_ will get you up and running with ClimateStudio in less than an hour.
+Watching the short video tutorials on the `Solemma web site`_ will get you up and running with ClimateStudio in less than an hour.

+Most new users learn ClimateStudio through the graphical user interface (GUI) within Rhinoceros 3D.
+However, if you prefer working in Grasshopper, we have prepared dozens of `GH definitions`_ to get you started quickly.

 Begin with the 3 minute `Interface Overview`_.
 After that you are ready to explore any of the workflows: